eclipse-backports/3.5.2-jdt-null-analysis/README.md

 https://mvnrepository.com/artifact/org.eclipse.jdt.core.compiler/ecj

 I was only able build individual plugins and not the complete SDK release.
 The build tools and instructions for this version appear to be broken, and I don't know what's wrong with it.
-I welcome anyone who would like to try and figure it out how to get it working.
+I welcome anyone who would like to try and figure out how to get it working.

 Original build instructions can be found here: